matrixinfer-ai/kthena/docs/kthena/blog/router/index.md

 ---
 slug: router-blog-post
-title: A Deep Dive of the Kthena's Router
+title: A Deep Dive into the Kthena Router
 authors: [YaoZengzeng]
 tags: []
 ---

-# A Deep Dive of the Kthena's Router
+# A Deep Dive into the Kthena Router

 ## 1. Introduction